Abiram289/Green-cloud/ENHANCED_SYSTEM_SUMMARY.md

 ### 1. Superior AI Performance
 - ✅ **Multi-Objective Mastery**: The only algorithm that successfully balances cost, energy, utilization, and stability.
-- ✅ **>99% Efficiency Gains**: Achieved transformative reductions in both energy consumption and operational cost.
+- ✅ **Significant Efficiency Gains**: Achieved transformative reductions in both energy consumption and operational cost.
-- ✅ **100% Reliability**: The AI's intelligent fallback system guarantees a 100% VM placement success rate.
+- ✅ **High Reliability**: The AI's intelligent fallback system guarantees a high VM placement success rate.

 ### 2. Professional Web Interface
 - ✅ **Full-Featured Dashboard**: A polished, interactive web UI serves as the central point for analysis.